jrpereirajr/iris-fhir-analytics/README.md

   * A simple cube, pivot table and dashboard for patientsusing IRIS Analytics (formerly known as DeepSee);
   * Create a cube manager.
   * [DeepSeeWeb](https://openexchange.intersystems.com/package/DeepSeeWeb) support
+  * An example for setup a dashboard in Microsoft Power BI

 ## What's coming soon?

 * More dashboards
+* Use of others tools for view FHIR analytical data

 ## Installing